jasonacox/Build-OpenSSL-cURL/README.md

             ...
         }

-NOTE: For iOS project with 64 bit targets, you may need to edit the `curlbuild.h` header if you get an error simliar to this: `'curl_rule_01' declared as an array with a negative size`
+NOTE: You may need to edit the `curlbuild.h` header if you get an error simliar to this: `'curl_rule_01' declared as an array with a negative size`

 curlbuild.h